richelbilderbeek/intro_r_course/docs/lesson_plans/20251003/README.md

 ### Reflection from previous time

-- [x] Make R session optional
+- [x] Make R session optional.
 I should put this in the couse material.
+  Done!

+Done!

+### Status